cotarr/irc-hybrid-client-dev-tools/debug/README.md

 ## Description

-The /debug/ folder contains various irc-hybrid-client web server API tests that are written in native javascript using the Node.js assertion library.
+The debug test script feature is a collection of various irc-hybrid-client web server API tests that are written in native javascript using the Node.js assertion library.

+The primary purpose of the debug test scripts is to check the operation of the irc-hybrid-client web server following installation of NPM dependency package updates.
+Often these dependency module upgrades include major version revisions that may contain breaking changes.
+Following installation of updates, these provide a quick check that noting within the web server has been broken by the updates.

 ## Scope